padmassun/btap_gather_results/README.md

 *optional step to install nano to read and make changes to files if modifying files: `sudo apt-get update && sudo apt-get install nano`*

-Inside of `btap_gather_results' enter the following command to execute the script
+Inside of `btap_gather_results' enter the following command to execute the script and to begin downloading the results

 `bundle exec ruby gather_results.rb -a <analysisID>`

-The analysis ID can be found by clicking `View Analysis` on the AWS console dashboard in your web browser.
+The analysis ID can be found by clicking `View Analysis` on the AWS console dashboard in your web browser and by examining the url.

 `http://ec2-XXX-XXX-XXX-XXX.compute-1.amazonaws.com/analyses/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`

 where `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` is the analysis ID.

 IMAGE analysisID.png

-YOu 'll get in to the amazon server... then you will need to log into the docker container that is the running the webserver.
-TO find the server run

-docker ps

-You'll see a docker container running that looks like this.

-osserver_web.

-Use the Container id of the server to enter the web server

-docker exec -it 2f12a47beedf /bin/bash

-Once you are there, you can use git to clone this repository, then enter the repository and run 'bundle install'

-you can run the script with 'bundle exec ruby gather_results.rb'

-You shoudl install Nano
-sudo apt-get update && sudo apt-get install nano
+The results folder, with the analysis ID as its name, will be in the following directory.

+`cd /mnt/openstudio/server/assets/results/`

+*This is the same as `/var/lib/docker/volumes/osdata/_data/server/assets/results/` on the host machine.*

+Use `ls -1 | wc -l` to verify that the outputed number of folders corresponds to the total number of datapoints in the AWS dashboard.

+Type `exit` to go back into the host machine the prompt should now say `ubuntu@ip-xx-xx-xxx-xxx:~$`.

+Enter the following command to recursively copy the results into your present working directory.

+`sudo cp -R /var/lib/docker/volumes/osdata/_data/server/assets/results/ .`

+Next, create a tarball for the results.

+`sudo tar cvfz results.tar.gz results`

+If using the terminal emulator terminator, right click to split the screen horizontally and navigate to `/home/osdev`.
+Alternatively, open up a new instance of your terminal.

+from `/home/osdev/` execute the following command to copy the tarball to your current working directory `/home/osdev`.

+`scp -i ec2_server_key.pem ubuntu@ec2-54-167-123-13.compute-1.amazonaws.com:/home/ubuntu/results.tar.gz /home/osdev`

+`ls` to verify that the `results.tar.gz` tarball has been downloaded and extract the results using `tar xvfz results.tar.gz`.